 Well-proportioned west end, facing the road.
 It has the baptistry and two vestibules below its central gable.

 Holy Trinity, Northwood.
 The main part of this Grade II listed church was designed by S. S. Teulon.
 A site was given by Sir Robert Grosvenor, and the building's foundation stone [shown here] was laid by Lady Grosvenor on 12 October 1852; it opened for worship in 1854 (see Baker et al.).
 It is in the Gothic Revival style of the late 13c./early 14c.
-What we see now is not all Teulon's work: the arrival of the Metropolitan Railway in 1887 boosted the population to such an extent that a North aisle was added either by J. E. K. and J. P. Cutts in 1894, or by Messrs Fassnidge of Uxbridge in 1895 (see listing text).
+What we see now is not all Teulon's work: the arrival of the Metropolitan Railway in 1887 boosted the population to such an extent that a North aisle was added either by J. E. K. and J. P. Cutts in 1894, or by Messrs Fassnidge of Uxbridge in 1895 (see listing text, and note below).
 Subsequently, a south aisle with Lady Chapel, and a baptistry, were added by W. C. Waymouth in 1927, and then two vestries were added in 1934.
 But although it is now rather a "spreading composition" (Cherry and Pevsner 342) the later architects worked in harmony with the original church building.
 The whole church is of flint rubble with limestone dressings, and has red roof tiles, with grey Welsh slates for the spire.
 Teulon's spire is picturesque, with two gabled clock faces, on the south and west sides.
 Holy Trinity is prominently sited on Rickmansworth Road in what is now a part of Greater London.

 Left: South elevation, with its pair of central gables and south porch.
 Right: The east end.